geeknite/geeknite.github.io/_posts/2012-07-10-price-drop-ssd-upgrade.md

 ---
-layout: post

 title:  "Take advantage of the price drop of SSD and upgrade your computer today!"
 date:   2012-07-10 17:00:00 +0200
 tags: smartshopping ssd computing
 redirect_from:
     - /2012/07/upgrade-your-computer-buying-an-SSD-today.html
 ---
 **Want to upgrade your computer but can't afford a new one**?
 Or just simply don't want to have working computer getting dusty in a corner?
-You probably have already heard about SSD on high end laptops like [macbooks]({{ site.constants[0].wsib }}/us/macbook), but you probably have also heard that they are pricey or at least until now.\
+You probably have already heard about SSD on high end laptops like [macbooks]({{ site.constants.wsib }}/us/macbook), but you probably have also heard that they are pricey or at least until now.\
 First let's introduce the concept of *SSD* and later talk about its prices.

 ### SSD?